Doxuno

 DURATION AND TERM

-This MOU shall become effective on the Effective Date and shall remain in full force and effect for 2 years from the Effective Date (the "Term"), unless earlier terminated by either Party in accordance with the termination provisions set forth herein.
-Upon expiration of the initial Term, this MOU may be renewed for additional periods by mutual written agreement of the Parties.
-During the Term, either Party may propose modifications to this MOU by providing written notice to the other Party.
-Any modifications shall be effective only upon execution of a written amendment by both Parties.
+This MOU shall become effective on the Effective Date and shall remain in effect for 2 years (the "Term"), unless earlier terminated by either Party in accordance with the termination provisions herein.
+Upon expiration of the initial Term, this MOU may be renewed for additional periods by mutual written agreement.
+During the Term, either Party may propose modifications by written notice; modifications are effective only upon a written amendment signed by both Parties.

 5.